 The Pear Fest Mission

 Our legendary chief operating officer Sean O’Mahoney had a simple vision that Black Pear would one day put on the best music festival with the finest bands, drinks and food in the country.
 He wanted us to put on a show worthy of our amazing partners and customers to celebrate everything you do away from the confines of the office.
-Following his sad passing last year, we are on a mission from God to realise his vision.
+Following his sad passing in 2020, we are on a mission from God to realise his vision.

 The Pear Fest Deal